Discovery Lecture Series

 Throughout the year, the Museum offers lectures and discussions about the Lowcountry’s history, culture, and environment.
 Topics vary and guest presenters come from around the region.

-Select weekdays (typically Wednesdays) from August–May the Discovery Lecture Series is offered.
+Select weekdays (typically Wednesdays) from October–May the Discovery Lecture Series is offered.

 $7 per person (for the majority of programs)

 Reservations required: call 843 689 6767 ext.
 223 or register online.

 The Coastal Discovery Museum also offers a History Forum of the Lowcountry series.
 Check the event calendar or call for other lectures, talks and guest speakers offered throughout the year.
 These programs are $10 per person for non members, $5 for basic members, and free for supporting and above membership levels.
 The 2017-18 topics are listed below.

 The Coastal Discovery Museum’s Discovery Lecture Series will address four overarching themes in its offerings between October and May.
 October and November will focus upon Sea Turtles, inviting experts from around the state to share their research, expertise, and conservation methods with our attendees.
 Please check back often for the updated schedule.

 Lumbering Loggerheads vs. Kinetic Kemp’s: Comparing and contrasting the coastal ecology of two sea turtle species

 Wednesday, October 4th – 3 PM, $7 per person